encode/starlette/README.md

 ## Decorators

-The `asgi_application` decorator turns an `async` function into an ASGI application.
+The `asgi_application` decorator takes a request/response function and turns it into an ASGI application.

 The function must take a single `request` argument, and return a response.

+The decorator can be applied to either `async` functions, or to standard functions.

 ```python
 from starlette import asgi_application, HTMLResponse